 - 6.3 The 1997 Special Commission discussed the applicability of a lis pendens rule but, ultimately, it was preferred to have a ground of primary jurisdiction under Articles 5 and 6.
-Instead of lis pendens, it was concluded that there would be cooperation between competent authorities as to when the competent authorities with concurrent subsidiary jurisdiction (i.e., under Arts 7, 9, 10 and 11) could exercise that jurisdiction.257 Given that any urgent measures of protection taken by the competent authorities of the Contracting Party exercising jurisdiction under Article 10 will lapse as soon as the competent authorities with jurisdiction under Articles 5 to 9 have taken a decision, Contracting Parties should communicate regarding the most effective way to protect the interests of the adult.258 - 6.4 The competent authorities which may be addressed on the basis of urgency are the ones on the territory of which the adult is present or the property of the adult is located. - 6.5 This extends to both situations envisioned by Article 6, namely refugees or internationally displaced adults and adults whose habitual residence cannot be established.
-Although in the aforementioned situations, the competent authorities of the State where the adult is present have general jurisdiction under Article 6, for the purposes of Article 10 the scope of jurisdiction is limited to cases of urgency.259 Where necessary, jurisdiction under Article 10 could be exercised during the time it takes to verify that the habitual residence of the adult cannot be established for the purpose of Article 6. - 6.6 Unlike Article 9, it should be noted that under Article 10, the jurisdiction of the competent authorities in the State where property of the adult is located is not limited to measures concerning the protection of the said property.
-For instance, it is conceivable that in a situation of urgency, property of the adult located in one State may need to be sold in order to provide resources for other measures of protection to be taken for the adult who is present in another State.

-An personadult_who has their habitual residence in Contracting Party A, is visiting friends in Contracting Party B. While in Contracting Party B, the adult isthey are involved in a serious motorcycle accident, and-sufferings significant brain trauma which leaves the madult in a comatose state.
+Instead of lis pendens, it was concluded that there would be cooperation between competent authorities as to when the competent authorities with concurrent subsidiary jurisdiction (i.e., under Arts 7, 9, 10 and 11) could exercise that jurisdiction.253 Given that any urgent measures of protection taken by the competent authorities of the Contracting Party exercising jurisdiction under Article 10 will lapse as soon as the competent authorities with jurisdiction under Articles 5 to 9 have taken a decision, Contracting Parties should communicate regarding the most effective way to protect the interests of the adult.254 - 6.4 The competent authorities which may be addressed on the basis of urgency are the ones on the territory of which the adult is present or the property of the adult is located. - 6.5 This extends to both situations envisioned by Article 6, namely refugees or internationally displaced adults and adults whose habitual residence cannot be established.
+Although in the aforementioned situations, the competent authorities of the State where the adult is present have general jurisdiction under Article 6, for the purposes of Article 10 the scope of jurisdiction is limited to cases of urgency.255 Where necessary, jurisdiction under Article 10 could be exercised during the time it takes to verify that the habitual residence of the adult cannot be established for the purpose of Article 6. - 6.6 Unlike Article 9, it should be noted that under Article 10, the jurisdiction of the competent authorities in the State where property of the adult is located is not limited to measures concerning the protection of the said property.
+For instance, it is conceivable that in a situation of urgency, property of the adult located in one State may need to be sold in order to provide resources for other measures of protection to be taken for the adult who is present in another State. - Example 6.B A person who has their habitual residence in Contracting Party A, is visiting friends in Contracting Party B. While in Contracting Party B, they are involved in a serious motorcycle accident, suffering significant brain trauma which leaves them in a comatose state.
 While the adult is in a coma in Contracting Party B, the older brother of the adult in Contracting Party A needs to ensure that there are enough funds to pay for the medical treatments.
-As there is no other way to secure funds, and the adult has no representative, the brother of the adult seises a competent authority in Contracting Party B in order to be entitled to urgently sell the some shares urgentlythe adult owns in Contracting Party B. Before taking any measures, tThe competent authority of Contracting Party B contacts the competent authority of Contracting Party A to inform them of the urgent verify whether the measures taken by the competent authority in Contracting Party A.
+As there is no other way to secure funds, and the adult has no representative, the brother of the adult seises a competent authority in Contracting Party B in order to be entitled to urgently sell some shares the adult owns in Contracting Party B. The competent authority of Contracting Party B contacts the competent authority of Contracting Party A to inform them of the urgent measures taken.